dixonscottr/dd-partner-app/nodejs-dummy/README.md

 #### Runtime metrics

-The datadog agent can also collect some runtime metrics.
+The Datadog agent can also collect some runtime metrics.
 This feature is currently in beta for NodeJs.
 [Documentation](https://docs.datadoghq.com/tracing/advanced/runtime_metrics/?tab=nodejs)

 ### Even further with RUM: Real User Monitoring